TeachBooks/Nested-Books/README.md

 ![Commit in GitHub Desktop](figures/GitHub_desktop_commit.png)

 You can see it points to a specific commit, this is the version which will show up in your parent repository.
 You can also open the repository, this allows you to make changes later on.
+For now, commit both `.gitmodules` and `book\external\<external repository>` to your parent repository.

 ```
 ````